-The driveway upgrade works are not included in the application for farm stay accommodation and the owner of the land over which the right of carriageway passes is not a party to the development application.
-The works required to upgrade the access as recommended in the consent conditions will require the consent of the owner of the land over which the access passes.
-In the circumstances, it is considered reasonable to provide the farm stay accommodation with in principle approval by way of a "deferred commencement" consent requiring the issue of the access upgrade being addressed prior to the activation of the consent.
-This will include the applicant submitting details of the intended design of the upgrade works, details of the proposed management arrangements and obtaining landowners consent to Council's satisfaction prior to the works commencing and prior to the activation of the development consent.
+Details of the driveway upgrade works were not included in the application for farm stay accommodation and the owner of the land over which the right of carriageway passes is not a party to the development application.
+Although not specifically proposed in the development application, the applicant has provided a report by a consulting engineer that assesses the condition of the access road and provides an estimate of works required to upgrade it to Council's acceptable standard.

+These works are considered acceptable and can be required of the applicant as a consent condition should approval be granted.
+These works will require the consent of the owner of the land over which the access passes and will need to be satisfactorily addressed by the applicant prior to the issue of a construction certificate.
+This will include the applicant submitting details of the intended design of the upgrade works, details of the proposed management arrangements and obtaining landowners consent prior to construction works commencing.